AUSGov/IGA-Design-System/src/foundations/README.md

 ---
 lang: en-US
 title: Foundations
-description: Description of the foundations page
+description: The global rules and elements which govern the appearance, structure and behaviour of components.
 pageHeader: true
 ---